-3.1.2 Development and Permitted Development
+2.1 Works not Development and Permitted Development Works

 This document sets out guidelines as to what types of extension and alteration to a dwellinghouse may be permissible when planning permission is required.
 However, many minor works and small extensions to residential properties do not require planning permission.
 In this regard, there are two main categories of works that can be carried out by a homeowner to their property without needing planning permission.
 These are:

-- · Works which do not constitute 'Development'; and - Works which constitute 'Permitted Development'.
+- Works which do not constitute 'Development'; and - Works which constitute 'Permitted Development'.